stantona/stantona.github.com/source/_posts/2012-12-12-a-tale-of-two-object-models-javascript-and-ruby.markdown

 [4] pry(main)> simple_obj.instance_variables
 => [:@var]
 ```
-Now that '@var' is assigned, see it in the second call.
+Now that `@var` is assigned, see it in the second call.

 ``` ruby
 [5] pry(main)> simple_obj.instance_variable_get(:@var)